Random lattice triangulations: Structure and algorithms: Structural properties

 Notice that all triangles added contain at least one edge that is not in ground state.
 However, the boundary of $\Upsilon^*(\si_x)$ is made up only of ground state edges.
-Therefore, $\Upsilon^*(\si_x)$ is also a union of ground state triangles.
-(See Figure \ref{fig:upsilon}.)
+Therefore, $\Upsilon^*(\si_x)$ is a ground state region, and as such it is also a union of ground state triangles.
+(See Figure~\ref{fig:upsilon}.)